olympiabukkakis/olympiabukkakis/src/data/privacy.md

 ---

 # Privacy Policy
-The privacy of our website visitors is very important to us, and we are committed to safeguarding it.
-This privacy policy will explain how Olympia Bukkakis uses the personal data we collect from you when you use our website.
+The privacy of olympiabukkakis.com visitors is very important to us, and we are committed to safeguarding it.
+This privacy policy will explain how our organisation, also referred to here as "Olympia Bukkakis", uses the personal data collected from you when you use our website.

 ## What data do we collect?
 Olympia Bukkakis collects the following data: